Hoboken City Council Approves Garage B Redevelopment Plan

 According to a recent study done by the City of Hoboken, the parking garage is in substantial need of repair.
 The garage would be getting a much-needed update and Hoboken says the new space will have the same or possibly more parking spaces for residents and visitors to use, along with modern technology to help make the parking process a breeze.

-The Goals
+The Goal

 This plan is part of Hoboken’s Redevelopment Plans, aiming to improve the City to make it safer for both residents and visitors.
-Some of the other goals for this site include maximizing the future building’s proximity to the Hoboken Terminal, increasing access to to NJ Transit, the PATH, the Light Rail, and ferry services.
+Some of the other goals for this site include maximizing the future building’s proximity to the Hoboken Terminal, and increasing access to NJ Transit, the PATH, the Light Rail, and ferry services.
 Project leaders aim for new construction to be compatible with the surrounding area.
 They also want to make sure ground floor space is spaced and utilized well to improve the pedestrian experience on Hudson Place and River Street.

 This redevelopment plan also calls for pedestrian safety improvements in line with the City’s Vision Zero goals.
 It will also use stormwater mitigation strategies to help reduce local flooding.